-This beautiful, interactive museum houses mosaics created by owner Isaiah Zagar, as well as mosaics created by many international artists.
+Looking for fun things to do in Philadelphia for couples?
+Take your partner to this beautiful, interactive museum that houses mosaics created by owner Isaiah Zagar, as well as mosaics created by many international artists.
 Explore the outdoor labyrinth of art created from broken mirrors, ceramic pieces, and other nontraditional materials such as bicycle wheels and glass bottles.
 There are so many intricacies and subtle details that you can go again and again and never see the same thing twice.
 Magic Gardens is also host to tours, workshops, concerts, and other events that utilize the unique space.
 It truly is a one-of-a-kind experience that is worth sharing with someone special, and great for photo opportunities.
 Due to popularity, it is strongly recommended to purchase tickets ahead of time.
 Hours are 11am to 6pm, with the museum being closed on Tuesdays.
 Adult tickets start at 10 USD and children’s tickets 6 to 12 are 5 USD.
 Children 5 and under are free.

 Philadelphia's Magic Gardens